 “We don’t meet people by accident.
 They are meant to cross our path for a reason.”
 Natalie and Tom’s Sefton Park Liverpool wedding photography story is a testament to this statement.

-It’s not often you get to photograph a destination wedding in your own city, but after Natalie and Tom reached out to me, that’s kind of what happened!
+It’s not often you get to photograph a destination wedding in your city, but after Natalie and Tom reached out to me to be their Sefton Park Liverpool wedding photographer, that’s kind of what happened!

 Natalie is a Dominican-American bride from New York.
 Tom is a Wiltshire-born Englishman whose family lives in Wales.
-They met in South Korea and got marrying in Liverpool.
+They met in South Korea and got married in Liverpool.

 The day began with bridal preparations in the city.
-Natalie’s mother arranged a vintage wedding car as a surprise.
+Natalie’s mother who had flowen in from the United States had arranged a vintage wedding car as a surprise.
 Natalie’s grateful attitude was priceless.

 The wedding ceremony took place at St Clare’s Church, and there were lovely speeches as well as tender moments of love and laughter.

 Liverpool’s iconic Palm House provided the perfect backdrop for some natural and relaxed portraits, adding to the couple’s Sefton Park Liverpool wedding photography story.

 In keeping with a global theme, the wedding reception was held at Fazenda, a Brazilian restaurant in Liverpool.
 Photos of the speeches and in-impromptu dancing are some of the most heartwarming moments I’ve had the pleasure of capturing.